Date of birth : November 29 1957

 In 1982, Bellof moved into international racing when he started driving in the European F2 championship with Willy Maurer’s team and the backing of BMW.
 His first two races in F2 resulted in victories at Silverstone and Thruxton.
 This early success brought him to the notice of the international F1 and Sportscar teams.

 In 1983, Porsche recruited him into their Sportscar team to drive alongside Jochen Mass, Jacky Ickx and Derek Bell.
-Partnering Derek Bell in his second race for the team, Stefan took the top place on the podium at Silverstone.
+Partnering with Derek Bell in his second race for the team, Stefan took the top place on the podium at Silverstone.
 The next race, at the Nurburgring, he crashed his Porsche 956, fortunately he emerged from this crash unhurt.
 At the time, he was in the lead and had set a new lap record at 6:25.91.
 This record still stands.
 During qualifying for the event, he set an unofficial lap record of 6:11.13.
 Later in the year, he won races at the Fuji and Kyalami circuits.

 Tyrell F1 Team